When you start managing rental property, you will need to find a good accounting system to track your rent payments, expenses, payments, and profits.

 You will also need to keep excellent records of your accounts for tax purposes and if you ever go through a real estate audit.

-There are a few ways that rental managers choose to keep track of the accounting side of their properties: spreadsheets, QuickBooks, and property management software.
+There are a few ways that rental managers and landlords choose to keep track of the accounting side of their properties: spreadsheets, QuickBooks, and property management software.

 Spreadsheets for Rental Property Accounting